initgrep-com/initgrep.blog/_drafts/java/jpa/select-values-in-criteria-queries.markdown

 The `multiselect` method can be used to select a single entity, single or multiple values of the same entity or of different entities.

 There are a few things to be noted before we move on to the examples.
 * If the criteria query is of the array type i.e `CriteriaQuery<T[]>` where `T` represents a data type.
-The elements of the array will correspond to the arguments of the `multiselect` method in the specified order.
+The elements of the array will correspond to the arguments of the `multiselect` method in the specified order for each row.

 * If the criteria query is of the Type `CriteriaQuery<T>` where `T` is a user-defined class.
 The arguments to the `multiselect`  method will be passed to one of the constructors of the class T and an object of the type T will be returned for each row. _In case the matching constructor is not found, an exception will be thrown_.

 * If an only single argument is provided to `multiselect` method and no type is mentioned, the instance of the type `Object` is returned.
 In case of more than one arguments, an instance of type `Object[]` will be instantiated and returned for each row.
 The elements of the array will correspond to the arguments to the `multiselect` method, in the specified order.

-Let's check out some examples ---
+Let's see some examples ---

 ```java
     CriteriaBuilder builder = em.getCriteriaBuilder();